Skip to content

 2. Tap the three-dot menu and enable Wireless display

-3. On your TV, navigate to Inputs and select Screen Mirroring or Miracast
+3. On your TV, go to Inputs and select Screen Mirroring or Miracast

 4. Your phone should detect the TV within a few seconds